markongithub/clever_buses_py/docs/state_fair_2025/index.md

 Did you enjoy the 2025 Great New York State Fair?
 We did.
 We saw En Vogue perform "Whatta Man" on the same stage where we saw Salt N' Pepa perform "Whatta Man" two years ago.
 We watched other people eat the Pebble Pop.
 We thought the Dubai cream puff in the Dairy Building was not really worth the hype, but the regular vanilla one was solid.

-This report is mostly the same as [../state_fair_2024](our report on 2024) and that page has more detail on what we did and how.
+This report is mostly the same as [our report on 2024](../state_fair_2024) and that page has more detail on what we did and how.

 One big caveat is that we had data outages twice during the State Fair, on the mornings of August 30 and September 1.
 For those days you won't see any bus data before 11 AM Eastern.